Woodsman

-Woodsman (also, woodsmen, pl.) refers to the title of competitors participating in competitive timber sports.
+Woodsman (pl. woodsmen) is the title of a competitor in timber sports.
 Woodsmen participate in various events that replicate real skills used by lumberjacks while cutting down trees and preparing the wood.
-Woodsman Competitions are a competitive, co-ed intercollegiate sport in the United States, Canada and elsewhere based on various skills traditionally part of forestry educational and technical training programs.
+Woodsman competitions are a competitive, co-ed intercollegiate sport in the United States, Canada and elsewhere based on various skills traditionally part of forestry educational and technical training programs.
 In these competitions participants use various tools, such as racing axes, throwing axes, cross-cut saws, and chainsaws.
 In North America, the sport currently is organized in five regional divisions: northeastern, mid-Atlantic, southern, midwestern, and western.

 History

 Woodsmen or lumberjack competitions have their roots in competitions that took place in logging camps among loggers.
 As loggers were paid for piece work, the ability to perform a specific task more quickly, or with a degree of showmanship, was something to be admired.
 Today the tradition survives on college campuses across Canada and the United States, as well as on various competitive circuits worldwide, including ESPN's now-defunct Great Outdoor Games.
 The sport is most popular in areas of the world with a strong logging tradition.